locationtech/geomesa/docs/tutorials/geomesa-quickstart-accumulo.rst

 5. Queries for a given geographic rectangle, time range, and attribute filter, writing out the entries in the result set

-The only dynamic element in the tutorial is the Accumulo destination;
-that is a property that you provide on the command-line when running the code.

 Prerequisites
 -------------